Tips to Manage Stress: A Checklist

 Keep fit through physical activities is another way to manage stress.
 Some find hiking, running and biking to be a great way to de‐stress after a long day at work.
 Others may head to the gym, meet with friends for a game or two, or take part in competitive activities.
-Tip: Set yourself a goal, whether it is weight loss, or a certain daily caloric level.
+Tip to Manage Stress: Set yourself a goal, whether it is weight loss, or a certain daily caloric level.
 Goals help us to focus.
 Don’t forget to celebrate milestones along the way, even the small ones.
-Every step counts.
+Every step counts!

 Take time for Yourself

 It is also important for individuals to take time out for themselves on a regular, if not daily, basis.
 Learning to wind down after a long day by taking a bath, reading a novel, playing an instrument, or journaling, are ways in which we can nourish ourselves, and recuperate from a day of work and from taking care of others.
 Tip to Manage Stress: Switch off all electronic gadgets.
 Ahhh, this is a hard one for some of us!
 Try it though, and you may just find that you can survive for an hour without your cell phone, ipad or computer.